Topological Schr\"odinger cats: Non-local quantum superpositions of topological defects

-Topological defects (such as monopoles, vortex lines, or domain walls) mark locations where disparate choices of a broken symmetry vacuum elsewhere in the system lead to irreconcilable differences \cite{Mermin79-1,Michel80-1}.
+\textbf{Topological defects (such as monopoles, vortex lines, or domain walls) mark locations where disparate choices of a broken symmetry vacuum elsewhere in the system lead to irreconcilable differences \cite{Mermin79-1,Michel80-1}.
 They are energetically costly (the energy density in their core reaches that of the prior symmetric vacuum) but topologically stable (the whole manifold would have to be rearranged to get rid of the defect).
 We show how, in a paradigmatic model of a quantum phase transition, a topological defect can be put in a non-local superposition, so that \textendash{} in a region large compared to the size of its core \textendash{} the order parameter of the system is ``undecided'' by being in a quantum superposition of conflicting choices of the broken symmetry.
-We demonstrate how to exhibit such a ``Schr\"odinger kink''\textbf{ }by devising a version of a double-slit experiment suitable for topological defects.
+We dub such a topological Schr\"odinger cat state a \textquoteleft{}Schr\"odinger kink\textquoteright{}, and devise a version of a double-slit experiment suitable for topological defects to describe one possible manifestation of the phenomenon.
 Coherence detectable in such experiments will be suppressed as a consequence of interaction with the environment.
-We analyze environment-induced decoherence and discuss its role in symmetry breaking.
+We analyze the environment-induced decoherence and discuss its role in symmetry breaking.}

 Topological defects are the epitome of locality.
 An example of a defect occurs in the quantum Ising model where a lattice of spins interact ferromagnetically with their nearest neighbors, i.e., the Hamiltonian contains an interaction of the form $-\sigma_{n}^{z}\sigma_{n+1}^{z}$ for the $n^{th}$ spin on the lattice.
 The entire collection of spins achieves its lowest energy when they are all aligned.
 However, there are two choices for this lowest energy state, $|\cdots\uparrow\uparrow\uparrow\uparrow\cdots\rangle$ or $|\cdots\downarrow\downarrow\downarrow\downarrow\cdots\rangle$.
 Both are energetically identical but each of them breaks the symmetry of the Hamiltonian, which has no preference between ``up'' and ``down''.